greglv93/Antibody-Annotation-to-JSON/CONTRIBUTING.md

 - Some degree of test-driven development (TDD), but without prematurely optimising the tests for a specific pre-defined implementation (in terms of both the libraries/functions used and the broader logic of the code), as these tests will be too brittle
+- Schemas are code too: they can generate unintended/unexpected validation behaviour, and as such, they should be run past an automated unit testing suite, containing a 'ground truth' that covers as many base and edge cases as possible
-- Prioritise accuracy, simplicity and maintainability; performance (execution time) is not that important
+- Prioritise accuracy, simplicity and maintainability; performance (execution time) is not particularly important, given the expected use case of one-time conversions of no more than ~1000 files
 - Extensibility (or at least extendability), in anticipation of new annotation fields and more complicated antibody formats
 - Appropriate specificity: don't attempt to solve too general a problem too soon
     - A full-scale state machine and parser is probably not needed; string operations and regular expressions are sufficient for this project's input data, which is relatively flat and not arbitrarily nested.